Mixone-FinallyHere/G4Patcher/README.md

 ## 2. Limitations:

 - The program doesn't check if the patch is already applied, so if you apply a patch twice, it will duplicate the previous one.
-The patch will still work, but more space in you synthOverlay will be used up.
+The patch will still work, but more space in your synthOverlay will be used up.
 - The program doesnt check compression either (yet), so make sure that the hook overlay required by the patch is not compressed.

 ## 3. Included patches: